 Be as specific as possible

-Discuss how you will talk about your relationship to others
+Discuss how you will talk about your relationship with others

 Agree on what it means that you are committed and still the number one priority to each other

-Now that you understand what is an open relationship, you can ask yourself is it the right thing for you.
+Now that you understand an open relationship, you can ask yourself if it is the right thing for you.
 No one but you can tell you what type of relationship would work best for you.
-It is not as easy as taking an online quiz.
-It is a soul searching moment that requires time and thought.

-What is an open relationship that would make you happy?
-There are many advantages to open relationships such as freedom to pursue your interests, be yourself, and open with your sexual needs.
-In the video below, Susan Winter answers the questions-
+There are many advantages to open relationships, such as freedom to pursue your interests, be yourself, and be open with your sexual needs.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.